Fresh ripe papaya with creamy coconut milk, coconut sugar, rum, and vanilla extract for an irresistible, non-dairy Ninja CREAMi treat.

 Haitian papaya shake," Jus Papay," is usually made with fresh or frozen papaya chunks, ice, evaporated milk, condensed milk or sugar, salt, and Haitian vanilla extract.
 I used coconut milk and coconut sugar for this recipe to make it low-glycemic and non-dairy.

 To also try to imitate the Haitian vanilla extract flavor, I used vanilla and rum extracts in a 1-to-1 ratio.
 Also, salt enhances the taste of sweetness and fat since frozen foods tend to dull these components.

-See the Nice CREAMi recipe card for quantities.
+See the Ninja CREAMi recipe card for quantities.

 Busy Folks - Become a better home cook with cooking tips to help you cook more efficiently on Cook's Notebook tab.
 In addition, some related detailed steps can be found there.